 Once you select a custom setup, you can delete any partitions on your old drive.
 Then you can continue with the installation prompts.

 The installation software will automatically configure the partitions on your drive and begin the installation by copying some files.

 After completing all the setup steps, you will be greeted by a clean and new Windows 10 desktop.

 As you can see, it wasn’t very difficult at all!

 Install remaining hardware drivers and software

-To start getting all the drivers you are missing installed, you can either use the CD that came with your new motherboard, or use the motherboard model on the specific manufacturer’s website to download all the missing drivers.
+To install all the missing drivers, you can either use the CD with your new motherboard or the motherboard model on the specific manufacturer’s website to download all the missing ones.

-If you had other software like Microsoft Office or Photoshop installed, you will have to download a fresh copy or use the installation media that came with the software when you first purchased it.
+If you had installed other software like Microsoft Office or Photoshop, you must download a fresh copy or use the installation media that came with the software when you first purchased it.

 If you don’t have any information about previous software licenses, you will most likely be forced to purchase new licenses.

 As you have gathered, there are pros and cons to both methods.
-If you have a straight forward Windows 10 installation with little or no third party software, the choice seems obvious.
+The choice seems obvious if you have a straightforward Windows 10 installation with little or no third-party software.